Pitrified/laife/README.md

 A player in the beginning does not know the world.
 One of the option is observe.

+A mission has an objective, a history of actions, and a status (done, failed, in progress).
+There can be sub-missions, and the nesting level is tracked.

+The chosen action is validated by the world, it must exist as an option, and be possible in the current state of the world.
+The world can answer with a feedback, which is placed in the history of the mission.
+The player LLM iterates on the mission with more history, and can pick a different action.
+One of the player LLM response option is to split the mission into sub-missions.

+The validation of whether an action actually solves the mission is done by the world LLM.

 ### Features

 - [x] : World with renderer